-From the Māori perspective, the area now comprising Wellington Botanic Garden, Anderson Park and Bolton Street Cemetery was, prior to the arrival of the New Zealand Company settlers in 1840, part of the estate of Kumutoto Pā, of which today's Botanic Garden occupies a great part.
-The Ngāti Te Whiti hapu of Te Ātiawa used the area for gardens (ngākinga) and for food gathering, particularly for Kumutoto Pā.
+From the Māori perspective, the area now comprising the Wellington Botanic Garden, Anderson Park and Bolton Street Memorial Park was, prior to the arrival of the New Zealand Company settlers in 1840, part of the estate of Kumutoto Pā, of which today's Botanic Garden occupies a great part.
+The Ngāti Te Whiti hapu of Te Atiawa used the area for gardens (ngākinga) and for food gathering, particularly for Kumutoto Pā.